szabinakov/whack-a-mole/README.md

 ![](WAM.png)

-The goal is to hit the little mole as many times as you can by clicking on it You get one score for every hit :)
+The goal is to hit the little mole as many times as you can by clicking on it, you get one score for every hit :)

 ## Built with
 + Javascript